(Klik di pikja insait wey to see video for dis lesson)

 updated_preferences = adjust_based_on_feedback(feedback, preferences, schema)

-# Regenerate and execute code with updated preferences
+# Make code again and run am with updated preferences

 updated_flight_code = generate_code_to_fetch_data(updated_preferences)